Monam1083/Visiting-Card-Scanner-Flutter-Application/README.md

-# 📇 Visiting Card Scanner
+# 📇 Visiting Card Scanner Application

 A Flutter application that scans visiting/business cards and automatically extracts contact information, storing it locally for easy access and communication.